 15 Essential Tips for Visiting Lapland Finland in Winter

-There may be some affiliate links on this page, which means when you click we get a small percentage of the purchase at no extra cost to you.
+I use affiliate links on this page to share my recommendations with you, which means when you click, I get a small percentage of the purchase at no extra cost to you.
 This allows us to keep this page running.
-Enjoy!
+You can read more about how we handle your data in our privacy policy and affiliate disclosure here.

 If you’re planning to visit Finland in winter, you NEED to read these 15 tips for visiting Lapland in winter first!
-Yes, you’re in for one of the most magical travel experiences on Earth—snow-dusted forests, reindeer safaris, glass igloos, and Northern Lights dancing overhead.
-But the Arctic isn’t your average winter destination, and the best trips are the ones that are well-prepped.
+Yes, youโre in for one of the most magical travel experiences on Earthโsnow-dusted forests, reindeer safaris, glass igloos, and Northern Lights dancing overhead.
+But the Arctic isnโt your average winter destination, and the best trips are the ones that are well-prepped.

-Whether you’re trying to figure out what to pack, how to see the Aurora, or what it’s really like to ride behind a team of huskies, here are 15 practical tips for visiting Lapland Finland in winter—based on our experience.
+Whether youโre trying to figure out what to pack, how to see the Aurora, or what itโs really like to ride behind a team of huskies, here are 15 practical tips for visiting Lapland Finland in winterโbased on our experience.

 1. All vehicles in winter must have snow tires (and most do)

 The number one need-to-know tip for visiting Lapland in winter is that the roads are snowy!
-If you’re renting a car, good news: Finnish law requires snow tires in winter, and rental cars come equipped.
+If youโre renting a car, good news: Finnish law requires snow tires in winter, and rental cars come equipped.
 Roads are often snow-packed but well-maintained, and drivers are used to the conditions.
 Just drive slower, avoid nighttime travel if possible, and plan in extra time.

 The most common way to reach Lapland is by flying north from Helsinki.
 Rovaniemi is the easiest for first-timers, but Ivalo is better for remote, darker skies and less light pollution.
-You can also take the Santa Claus Express overnight train from Helsinki—comfy, scenic, and low-stress.
+You can also take the Santa Claus Express overnight train from Helsinkiโcomfy, scenic, and low-stress.

-3. Layers are everything—start with merino wool
+3. Layers are everythingโstart with merino wool

-Temps often drop below -20°C in mid-winter, especially at night.
-You’ll want:
+Temps often drop below -20ยฐC in mid-winter, especially at night.
+Youโll want:

 - Merino wool base layers